 Just outside the hotel, there is a small Muslim community with a school and a kindergarten.
 Also, a minaret makes itself heard now and then.
-At first, I wasn’t sure what I thought about this area, but now I start to love it.
+At first, I wasn’t sure what I thought about this area, but now I love it.

-Kalim Beach is low key, close to the action of Patong if that’s what you need, but first and foremost it is home to some fantastic small restaurants and local vendors.
+Kalim Beach is low key, close to the action of Patong if that’s what you need, but first and foremost, it is home to some fantastic small restaurants and local vendors.
 The small car park with street vendors cuts the beach into two parts.

 At the opposite of the street vendors, there is also a Muslim lady selling Southern Curries on rice in the morning and up to lunch.
-Eating curry on rice for breakfast, especially the southern version is something that might take some time to get used to.
+Eating curry on rice for breakfast, especially the southern version, is something that might take some time to get used to.
 But it is delicious and inexpensive.
 The lady also has some Farang adapted- Thai food on the menu.

 One clear advantage of Andamantra’s location is also the proximity to 7/11.
 There is one just outside the entrance.
 Moreover, every night the local banana roti maker stops just outside.

 If you have sore feet after too much walking, there is also a small massage shop next to 7/11.
-When I went, they had a promotion for 200 baht for a one hour foot massage.
+When I went, they had a promotion for 200 baht for a one-hour foot massage.
 Very reasonable for Phuket.
 It turned out that the masseuse was married to a Swedish man in Örebro.
 She was actually from Hua Hin and had moved to Phuket for work.
-After the Covid pandemic is over she will move to Sweden.
+After the Covid pandemic is over, she will move to Sweden.
 She said that she and her husband’s dream were to retire in Hua Hin later.